KatlegoMonama/KatlegoMonama/README.md

 ## **👨‍💻 About Me**

 Hi!
 I’m Katlego Monama, a **self-taught Software Engineer** and **Project Manager** passionate about technology, innovation, and delivering impactful solutions.
 With expertise across programming, design, and leadership, I aim to create projects that blend creativity with cutting-edge tech.
+Design logos, branding, brochure design, cd/dvd cover design, t-shirt design for personal or business, Business card design, package design, graphic motion design with after effects.

 🌟 **Philosophy:** “Innovation thrives where creativity and technology meet.”